Mojkan/Portfolio/Projects/Game Engine/README.md

 # 2D Game Engine with SDL3 and C++

 ## About the engine and development
 Making a 2D game engine is what I chose for my final year project while studying game programming.
-I have always been fascinated by game engines and this was a create opportunity for me to learn much more about them.
+I have always been fascinated by game engines and this was a great opportunity for me to learn much more about them.

 This project was around 6-7 weeks, but I had already spent a couple months beforehand learning C++ and a bit of SDL2 on my own.
 Because of that, working with SDL3 did not feel unfamiliar.